A Machine Learning Benchmarking Framework for Lipid Nanoparticle Transfection Efficiency Prediction: Discussion

 Morgan fingerprints encode molecular substructures as bit vectors by fragmenting molecules into atomic neighborhoods and iteratively expanding circular substructures around each atom \cite{rogers2010extended}.
-These fingerprints are extensively utilized in molecular similarity-based tasks \cite{maggiora2014molecular}, including virtual screening of bioactive molecules against target proteins \cite{petrone2012rethinking} and the development of structure-activity relationship models for diverse applications such as ADME-Tox prediction \cite{orosz2022comparison}, bioactivity assessment of natural compounds for therapeutic potential \cite{periwal2022bioactivity}, drug combination sensitivity and synergy prediction \cite{zagidullin2021comparative}, and identification of novel inhibitors in protein-target screening \cite{belenahalli2023development}.
-Despite their ability to effectively capture substructural similarity patterns, Morgan fingerprints lack direct interpretability.
-The choice between similarity-based screening and ML-based predictions is inherently task-dependent, as highlighted by Tejera et al. \cite{tejera2019cell}, who demonstrated that while certain compound-cell line interactions are better predicted using similarity-based approaches, others benefit more from ML models.
+They are widely used in molecular similarity-based tasks \cite{maggiora2014molecular}, including virtual screening against protein targets \cite{petrone2012rethinking}, structure–activity relationship modeling for ADME-Tox prediction \cite{orosz2022comparison}, bioactivity assessment of natural compounds \cite{periwal2022bioactivity}, drug combination synergy prediction \cite{zagidullin2021comparative}, and identification of novel protein inhibitors \cite{belenahalli2023development}.
+Despite their utility in capturing substructural similarity patterns, Morgan fingerprints lack direct interpretability.
+As demonstrated by Tejera et al. \cite{tejera2019cell}, the choice between similarity-based and ML-based prediction methods is inherently task-specific, with certain compound–cell line interactions better captured by one approach over the other.

-In this study, we employed count-based Morgan fingerprints (C-MF), introduced by Zhong et al. \cite{zhong2023count}, which incorporate substructure frequency for enhanced molecular representation.
-Binary Morgan fingerprints (B-MF) only encode the presence or absence of molecular substructures but do not capture their frequency.
-Zhong et al. \cite{zhong2023count} compared C-MF and B-MF across six ML algorithms (ridge regression \cite{hoerl1970ridge}, SVM \cite{svm}, kNN, RF, XGBoost \cite{chen2016xgboost}, and CatBoost \cite{prokhorenkova2018catboost}) on ten datasets related to water contaminants and demonstrated that C-MF outperforms B-MF in nine of ten datasets.

-Morgan fingerprints, both alone and in combination with Expert descriptors, also led to superior predictive performance for other ML models, including transformers, RF, and kNN.
-Expert molecular descriptors encode predefined physicochemical and topological properties, such as molecular weight, logP, and topological polar surface area (TPSA) \cite{landrum2013rdkit, rdkitdesc}.
-These descriptors integrate domain-specific knowledge, providing interpretable features that enhance the understanding of molecular properties critical to transfection efficiency.
-The improved predictive performance achieved by combining Morgan fingerprints with Expert descriptors aligns with previous studies suggesting that integrating Morgan fingerprints with other molecular representations enhances predictive accuracy and model robustness.
-Zhou et al. \cite{zhou2024utility}, for instance, demonstrated that incorporating Morgan fingerprints into the FINDSITE suite improved ligand homology modeling, traditional ligand similarity methods, and ML-based virtual screening approaches, highlighting the added value of explicit molecular substructure encoding in predictive tasks.